-Associated Cochrane Centre: These Associated Centres (similar to what we currently call Branches) may be a developmental step along the way to being a full Centre.
+Associate Cochrane Centre: These Associate Centres (similar to what we currently call Branches) may be a developmental step along the way to being a full Centre.
 The functions required are fewer than for a full Centre and so there is more flexibility to focus on tasks or activities that the Group is interested in.
-Becoming an Associated Centre may be the ultimate goal of some Groups, in smaller countries especially.
-However, we would encourage all Associated Centres to build the Cochrane presence in their country to Centre level either by building on their Associated Centre or by partnering with others in their country to increase the capacity to fulfil all the functions of a Centre.
-In this latter example two Associated Centres could be jointly fulfilling all the Centre roles.
+Becoming an Associate Centre may be the ultimate goal of some Groups, in smaller countries especially.
+However, we would encourage all Associate Centres to build the Cochrane presence in their country to Centre level, which can be achieved by increasing the work of the Associate Centre, or by partnering with others in their country to jointly fulfil all the functions of a Centre.
+In this latter example two Associate Centres could be jointly fulfilling all the Centre roles.